Chapter 10 : You should never fake-date cocky people that laugh at you.

 “Oh, well how very gallant of you, Daniel.
 How very lovely of you to only shagwomen once because you had me waiting like a twat for you at home.
 How nice of you to not start any relationships because I was still there for you at home.
 Yeah, go and shag the female population of Tai-fucking-wan, but only do it once because you’re so fucking wonderful!”

 The cafe was silent as my screaming grew more and more hysterical, my breath clawing its way out of my throat – I felt sick, I felt manipulated – I felt ill.
 I need to lie down.
 I wanted to be away from him, away from everyone, away from Molly, away from Potter with his goddamn smirk...

 “Oh yeah?
-So what, you’re gonna act like a fucking saint and martyr because I’ve slept with other women since we broke up –
+So what, you’re gonna act like a fucking saint and martyr because I’ve slept with other women since we broke up –but so have you!”

 “Just go away, Dan.
 You know what, if this is what married life was going to be like for us, then maybe you were right to end it.
 I can’t live like this.”
 I gestured to my pathetic position, tears streaming down my cheeks, my hands clutching the table cloth, my shoulders hunched against what felt like the weight of the world.

 And with that, Dan turned on his heel and stormed across the cafe, leaving Potter and I sitting in icy silence.
 With a deep sigh, I pulled my bag onto my shoulder, dragged Potter to his feet and hauled the two of us out of the door.

 “Don’t say a word, Potter.
 Don’t say a word.”
 I muttered as we left.